-An excellent starting size shrimp tank is a 10-gallon tank.
-How many shrimp should you put in, and if you treat your shrimp well and your population explodes, what should you do?
+An excellent starting-size shrimp tank is a 10-gallon tank.
+How many shrimp should you put in, and what should you do if you treat your shrimp well and your population explodes?

-There is a difference between the number what you can put in and what you should put in your tank to make it livable for your pets.
-Some choices depend on personal preference and some on the purpose of your aquarium.
-We will now take a look at what you have to consider to make the best choice in your situation.
+There is a difference between what you can and should put in your tank to make it livable for your pets.
+Some choices depend on personal preference, and some on the purpose of your aquarium.
+We will now look at what you must consider to make the best choice in your situation.

-Determining how many shrimp to buy depends on what type of aquarium do you want?
-There are a variety of different sorts of aquaria with each their optimum starting number.
-Depending on the desired purpose, it’s important to keep a balance in numbers.
+Determining how many shrimp to buy depends on what type of aquarium you want.
+There are various sorts of aquaria, with each their optimum starting number.
+It’s important to balance numbers depending on the desired purpose.

 A Community Aquarium

 The recommended number for a community aquarium will depend mainly on the number of other tankmates.
 For a nice mix, if you want some Amano shrimp to help clean up your tank, I would advise getting somewhere between 5 and 10.
 Amano shrimp can grow up to 2 inches or 5 cm.

 If you go for dwarf shrimp, like cherry shrimp (get about 1.6 inches or 4 cm), you can get about 10 to 15.
 Amanos will be too big to be eaten by their tankmates, but tiny baby Cherries can.
 If there is enough cover for the baby shrimp to hide, their numbers can slowly grow to a nice colony without significant danger of sudden overpopulation.

 To breed or not to breed, a shrimp-only aquarium can comfortably house a hundred shrimp, varying from hatching to adult.